Youth and Teen Summer Camps

 Program Coordinator: Hendrix Broussard, hjbroussard@pvamu.edu, 936-261-5026

 Camp Third Coast is a four-day, non-residential day camp for rising 5th and 6th graders hosted by College of Agriculture, Food, and Natural Resources.
 The camp will focus on environmental science.
-Students will be challenged to think critically about environmental issues and create an action plan as a response.
+Students will be challenged to think critically about environmental issues and develop an action plan in response.

 Lunch and snacks are provided.